 Can a Special Needs Trust Make a Mortgage Payment?

-A follow-up question we often get is: “The client just put a down payment on a home.
-Can the trust make a mortgage payment or a rent payment?”
-The answer to that is also yes, but in that situation, the trust is considered a third party that is making a rent or mortgage payment on behalf of the special needs trust beneficiary — and Medicaid and SSI consider that “in-kind income” to the beneficiary.
+Yes, a special needs trust can make a mortgage or a rent payment.
+However, in such situations, the trust is considered a third party that is making a rent or mortgage payment on behalf of the special needs trust beneficiary — and Medicaid and SSI consider that “in-kind income” to the beneficiary.